History of the Romanian language: Development of Literary Romanian

-The Hurmuzaki Psalter (Psaltirea Hurmuzaki) is the oldest writing in Romanian, dated on the basis of watermarks between 1491–1504.
+The Hurmuzaki Psalter (Psaltirea Hurmuzaki) is the oldest writing in Romanian, dated on the basis of watermarks between 1491 and 1504.
 It is a copy of an older, fifteenth-century translation of the Byzantine Psalter, which was bilingual (written in Church Slavonic, with Romanian translation after each verse).
 The oldest surviving dated document in Romanian is a letter sent by Lupu Neacșu from the then Dlăgopole, now Câmpulung, Wallachia, to Johannes Benkner of Brașov, Transylvania.
 From the events and people mentioned in the letter it can be inferred that it was written around the 29th or 30 June 1521.
 The first decades of the 16th century (from when the first writings in Romanian appear) and 1780, the date of publication the Transylvanian School’s grammar Elementa linguae daco-romanae sive valachicae define the boundaries of Literary Romanian's development.
 This period is also traditionally called Old Romanian.

 Among the first scholars to note the Latin character of the Romanian language were Italian humanists Poggio Bracciolini and Flavio Biondo.

 The Polish chronicler Jan Długosz remarked in 1476 that Moldavians and Wallachians "share a language and customs".
 During the 16th century the use of the endonym Romanian for the language and for the people was noted by a number of foreign scholars and chroniclers, such as Francesco della Valle, Tranquillo Andronico, the Transylvanian Szekler Johann Lebel, the Polish chronicler Stanislaw Orzechowski, the Croatian Ante Verančić, and Ferrante Capecci.